Learn about all of the heroes supporting their communities to stay safe, healthy and informed about COVID-19.

 Allen Lim is a horticulturalist at Jade Garden in the Selwyn District, near Christchurch.
 During lockdown last year when wholesale suppliers were shut, he donated vegetables to community food banks which were running out of food.

 He and his group of tramping friends had come up with the idea to supply food banks because they were aware of the food shortages.
-He says he couldn’t have done without his tramping group who helped to get the produce out of the ground because although there was a surplus of produce, he was struggling to keep up with the demand from the supermarkets at the time.
+He says he could not have done without his tramping group who helped to get the produce out of the ground because although there was a surplus of produce, he was struggling to keep up with the demand from the supermarkets at the time.

 Rozina Shaheen — community leader of the Muslim Association of Canterbury